opengisch/qgis-server-light/README.md

 as a queue system.
 All configuration happens at runtime through a lean interface.

+## General idea

+Driving many instances of QGIS-Server for rendering WMS maps gave us many insights of the actual needs.
+Especially when it comes to deployment strategies fitting environments other than a metal server driving your QGIS-Server, there are a bit of pitfalls here and there which are difficult to handle.

+In bigger environments we deal with zero downtime requirements for PROD instances.
+Varying datasource definitions dependent on the layer (not only database).
+Massive amount of QGIS project files which need to be tracked for validity and content over time.
+We often need rollback mechanisms of deployments.
+In short: Small to big environments utilizing QGIS-Server ending up often in the classic pattern of administer => integrate => publish.

+We can state, that we are perfectly able to implement this with QGIS-Server.
+However, it lacks several simple patterns of automatisation and scalability.

+QGIS-Server-Light tries to overcome this issues with the following main concepts:

+- separate QGIS project from QGIS-Server runtime
+- isolate rendering into a minuscule python process
+- provide ephemeral runtime

 ## Structure

 QGIS-Server-Light is made of three subparts.